anisurrahman072/React-Native-News-2024/ReactNativeScreen3.30.md

 ## Install with React-Navigation

-To enable go-back screen transition with gesture let’s install the following packages.
+To enable Custom Screen Transitions with gesture let’s install the following packages.

 - First, install React Navigation: